faraz9993/All_EIC_DevOps_Training/Day_20_Task.md

 compose:
   ansible_host: public_ip_address
 ```
-### Below is an image that shows the ping of the instance using aws_ec2.yaml iin the verbose mode.
+### Below is an image that shows the ping of the instance using aws_ec2.yaml in the verbose mode.
 ![alt text](images/Day_20_Images/Image_2)

-### Next I created main.yaml file which includes all the tasks to be executed on the target machine.
+### Next, I created main.yaml file which includes all the tasks to be executed on the target machine.
 Below is my /tasks/main.yaml file:

 ```
 - name: Install required Python packages in virtual environment